Order properties

 In the example below, there are 2 pickup orders and 2 drop_off orders.
 For each pickup, both drop_off orders are listed in the delivery_to_any field.

 Please note that the drop_off orders' handling time is 3 minutes.
 At the same time, the depot_duration_s value for one of the pickup orders is 30 minutes.
-The total unloading time in the drop_off orders is 33 minutes.
+The total unloading time in drop_off is 33 minutes.

 API request (JSON)API responseView on map